-However, the FCA states that, wherever possible (as some legislative requirements cannot be relaxed), it wants the new regime to be proportionate and flexible enough to accommodate the different business models and governance structures of firms.
+However, the FCA states that, wherever possible (as some legislative requirements cannot be relaxed), the new regime will be proportionate and flexible enough to accommodate the different business models and governance structures of firms.

-Therefore, the FCA suggests three tiers of application:
+Therefore, the FCA is implementing three tiers of application:

-- a Core Regime which will apply a baseline of SM&CR requirements to the bulk of FCA solo-regulated firms, except for limited scope firms; - the Enhanced Regime will apply extra rules to a small proportion of FCA solo-regulated firms (approximately 350) with a size, complexity and potential impact on consumers which the FCA says warrants greater attention; and - the Limited Scope Regime, which will apply fewer requirements to firms that currently have a limited application of the approved persons regime.
+- a Core Regime which will apply a baseline of SM&CR requirements to the bulk of FCA solo-regulated firms, except for Limited Scope Firms; - the Enhanced Regime will apply extra rules to a small proportion of FCA solo-regulated firms (approximately 350) with a size, complexity and potential impact on consumers which the FCA says warrants greater attention; and - the Limited Scope Regime, which will apply fewer requirements to firms that currently have a limited application of the approved persons regime.

-In the following pages we consider these proposals in greater detail.
+In the following pages we consider the regime in greater detail.